 The Centurion distribution centre was developed in a responsible manner using environment-friendly approaches to construction.
 This was followed through with further investment in environment-friendly design that includes treatment of waste water and an ability to recycle waste.
 Central reclamation forms part of the Group’s safety and recycling programme, for the removal of damaged stock at the earliest opportunity, to avoid possible contamination of other products and control waste.

-In Cape Town approximately 45 000m² of new space is being added, allowing the consolidation of three existing leased centres, reducing costs and inefficiencies.
+In Cape Town approximately 45 000m² of new space was added, allowing the consolidation of three existing leased centres, reducing costs and inefficiencies.

 Freshmark opened its distribution centres in Durban and Port Elizabeth during the latter part of 2012.

 The facility in Canelands, Durban, contains a number of firsts for the group as well as worldwide.
 These include that the DC is the first perishable DC in the group designed to operate with 13 m-high reach trucks under a clear operating height of 14.7 m.
 This is significantly higher than the existing facilities, which operate in the 6 m to 8 m range.
 The operators received extensive and intensive training to operate effectively and safely at this height.